Ellivers/wt-docs/docs/general-tool/clone.md

 The <MCFont>Mode</MCFont> option allows you to choose between two different cloning modes.
 #
 <MCFont color="green">Standard</MCFont>, the default mode, includes all rotation and filter functionality, but does not rotate individual blocks properly.
 For example, stairs facing one way still face the same way after being rotated.<br></br>
 The <MCFont color="green">Template</MCFont> mode is faster, and rotates individual blocks properly, unlike the other mode.
-However, the area can only be rotated around the Y axis and mirrored on one the X or Z axes, and the filter functionality is not supported.
+However, the area can only be rotated around the Y axis and mirrored on either the X or Z axis, and filter and keep functionality is not supported.

 ## Filter
 The <MCFont color="gold">[Filter]</MCFont> option lets you enable a filter to either only clone a certain block (<MCFont color="green">[Normal]</MCFont>), or clone all blocks except a certain block (<MCFont color="gold">[Exclude]</MCFont>).
 Once enabled, the filter can be disabled by clicking the button again.